|

 water’ and you can expect water temperatures

-deep underground and are rich in minerals which
+originate deep underground and are rich in minerals

-springs are a public facility.
-It is perhaps for
+and the hot springs are a public facility.
+It

-is an indoors spa with jacuzzi and spa bath to
+spa with jacuzzi and spa bath to help takes

 The